-Time evolving coordinates of a system are called trajectories.
+The time-evolving coordinates of a system are called a trajectory.
 They are most commonly obtained in simulations of molecular systems, but can also be generated by other means and for different purposes.
-Upon loading a trajectory into VMD, one can see a movie of how the system evolves with time and analyze various features throughout the trajectory.
+Upon loading a trajectory, VMD can animate movies of system evolving with time and analyze various structural features throughout the trajectory.
 This section will introduce the basics of working with trajectory data in VMD.
-You will also learn how to analysis trajectory data in Section 6.
+You will also learn how to analyze trajectory data in Section 4.